What causes dry eyes at night?

 One thing that can cause dry eyes at night is not getting enough sleep, which can be very frustrating if dry eyes are what’s keeping you awake.
 Perhaps you had one night of poor sleep due to worrying about a presentation at work, for example, and ever since you’ve been plagued by dry eyes and sleepless nights.
 It’s annoying, but fortunately you can do something about it.

 The overall goal, of course, is to get more or better sleep.
 Do whatever you need to in order to relax before bed – make sure the room is dark, at a comfortable temperature and quiet enough to let you drop off.
 You might benefit from a relaxing bedtime routine that involves lavender oils or whale music – whatever works for you.
 And don’t forget to use eye drops to hydrate your eyes and make it easier to get some restful sleep.
-By breaking the cycle of insomnia, you should hopefully start to see a reduction in dry eye symptoms soon.[4]
+By breaking the cycle of insomnia, you should hopefully start to see a reduction in dry eye irritation soon.[4]

 Can a fan dry your eyes out while sleeping?